 Mirre goblins morghūlis

 Goblin Slayer may look like another generic fantasy series with all the Tolkienist cliches seen in every other work.
-All those notions are tossed aside quickly for story that attempts to pick apart ones idea of the genre while introducing a fresh take.
+All those notions are tossed aside quickly for a story that attempts to pick apart ones idea of the genre while introducing a fresh take.

 Plus it’s an excellent show to watch while waiting for the final season of Game of Thrones.